 Central continues annual maintenance and improvement activities on its canal systems.
 Several small and/or inefficient canals have been abandoned or replaced with pipelines.
 Membrane lining has been added in areas where seepage losses were unacceptably high.

-Central also provides irrigation water to more than 6,500 acres served directly from the Supply Canal as it passes through Lincoln and Dawson counties to the headgates of the three irrigation canals in northeast Gosper County.
+Central also provides irrigation water to about 6,000 acres served directly from the Supply Canal as it passes through Lincoln and Dawson counties to the headgates of the three irrigation canals in northeast Gosper County.

 An important part of the rehabilitation projects was the attention given to designing, incorporating and improving the “conjunctive use” aspect of Central’s system.